Sampling and Distortion Tradeoffs for Bandlimited Periodic Signals: Proofs

-So far, two closed formulas for $\mathsf{D}$ and $\mathsf{V}$ have been derived in equations \eqref{eqn:Distortion1}, \eqref{eqn:Distortion2}, \eqref{Var1} and \eqref{Var2}.
+as follows: \end{ybox} So far, two closed formulas for $\mathsf{D}$ and $\mathsf{V}$ have been derived in equations \eqref{eqn:Distortion2mmmm1}, \eqref{eqn:Distortion2mmmm2}, \eqref{eqn:Var2mmmm1} and \eqref{eqn:Var2mmmm2}.
 In the following subsections, the proof of the main results will be developed using the notation and formulas given in this subsection.